 Everyone makes mistakes and it’s hoped we all learn from them.
 Mistakes are a part of life.
 And boy have I made some doozies.
 Cheers to learning and growing to be the best possible writer I can be.

 As you can see, we've moved a lot.
 I swear I inherited my dad's gypsy gene.
-After three years in Northeast Ohio, almost a year in Orlando, Florida, and three years in northern Georgia, we have finally settled into our forever home.
+After three years in Northeast Ohio, almost a year in Orlando, Florida, and three years in northern Georgia, we have finally settled into our new home.
 We moved back to my hometown in central Arkansas to be closer to family, though one thing I've learned never to say is, "I'll never move again."
 I still try to keep the New Orleans flavor at heart and in my home, but I'm working hard to get settled so I can get back to creating more magic for your entertainment.

 Thank you for joining me on this crazy train of creativity.